Check Compensation

 Air Traffic Control flights cancelled

-Compensation for Flights Cancelled Because of ATC
+Compensation for flights cancelled because of ATC

 Air traffic control is overseen by the Civil Aviation Authority in the UK, Eurocontrol in Europe, the Federal Aviation Administration in the United States, and Transport Canada Civil Aviation in Canada.